Top 100 Content Marketing Question: How to measure content marketing success?

 - If marketing expense was $33,333, the ROMI is 200%.
 Marketing produced $3 of incremental profit for each $1 investment in marketing.

 ROMI can lead to a mechanical mindset: the higher the profit from sales growth, and the lower the marketing expense, the better.
-That can be dangerous.
+That can become dangerous.

 Here’s how to simplify the marketing success measure even more.
-Find the “rule of thumb” that works for marketing in your company.
+Find a simpler formula that works for marketing in your company.

 For more ideas on how to measure content marketing success, subscribe to our blog.